iricka-toffee/to-dos-ui/README.md

 npm run cypress:run:e2e:local-env
 ```

->Note: There is an issue that Cypress doesn't see Chrome from inside a Dev Container.
-For now you can fix it by changing `--browser chrome` in `package.json` to `--browser electron`.
-It needs to be fixed differently, e.g. by upgrading Cypress version and its docker image with pre-installed browser or something similar to that.
+>Note: There is an issue that Cypress doesn't see Chrome from inside a Dev Container for arm64 platforms.
+For now it is fixed by changing `--browser chrome` in `package.json` to `--browser electron`.
+Cypress note regarding that: https://github.com/cypress-io/cypress-docker-images/tree/master/included#platforms.

 ## TypeScript (VSCode only)